Care for the Mind Amid Chronic Diseases: An Interpretable AI Approach Using IoT: Introduction

-In sum, this study targets the interpretable prediction of depression associated with chronic diseases and makes the following contributions.
-From the methodological perspective, we propose a novel interpretable deep learning method for depression prediction from motion sensor data.
-Different from state-of-the-art prototype learning methods, our method takes sequential motion sensor data as inputs and innovatively learns two kinds of prototypes from the data: prototypes of depression symptoms and prototypes of temporal symptom progression.
-It then predicts the depression status of a chronic disease patient and interprets the prediction based on these two kinds of prototypes.
-Extensive empirical analyses using real-world motion sensor data demonstrate the superior predictive power of our method over state-of-the-art benchmark methods.
-Through a user study, we also show that our method outperforms these benchmarks in terms of interpretability.
-From the practical perspective, our proposed method can be implemented as a mobile application, which is able to predict and monitor chronic disease patients’ depression risk in real-time based on motion sensor data collected by their mobile devices.
+This study targets the interpretable detection of depression associated with chronic diseases and makes the following contributions.
+From a managerial perspective, our study is positioned in the health information technology (HIT) research area in IS.
+We extend sensing IS research with a novel AI-based solution and validate the potential of sensing technologies for depression management.
+Motivated by the unique challenges at the intersection of ML and its societal environments, our study develops a novel computational method to solve a critical societal problem (i.e. depression detection).
+From a methodological perspective, we propose a novel interpretable deep learning method that interprets the detection of depression by learning temporal progressions of prototypes from sensor data.
+Different from state-of-the-art prototype learning methods, our method takes a time series of multivariate time series sensor data as inputs and innovatively learns two types of prototypes from the data: prototypes of depression symptoms and prototypes of temporal symptom progression.
+It then detects the depression status of a chronic disease patient and interprets the decision based on these two types of prototypes.
+Extensive empirical analyses using real-world motion sensor data demonstrate the superior detection performance of our method over state-of-the-art benchmarks.
+Through a user study and a medical expert panel, we also show that our method outperforms the benchmark in interpretability.
+From a practical perspective, our proposed method can be implemented as a mobile app or be embedded as a function in existing mobile health apps.
+It is able to detect and monitor chronic disease patients’ depression risk in real-time based on motion sensor data collected by their mobile devices.
 Once our method detects early signs of depression, it can send alerts to caregivers and doctors to provide timely treatments, such as antidepressants and social support groups.